Skyscanner/backpack/packages/bpk-react-utils/README.md

 ## Portal.js

 Render's children into a new component tree and appends it to `document.body`.
-Useful for Modals, Popovers, Tooltips etc where it's necessary in overcoming z-index issues when absolutely positioning elemtents.
+Useful for Modals, Popovers, Tooltips etc where it's necessary in overcoming z-index issues when absolutely positioning elements.

 ### Usage